zombinome/jPresent/README.md

     // "Play" button selector.
 Used to start/resume presentation autoplay
     play: '.jp-play-btn',

     // "Pause" button selector.
-Used to pause presentation autoplay
+Used to pause presentation autoplay.
-    // If the same as "Play" button selector, then target html element acts as "Play/Pause" button
+    // If the same as "Play" button selector, then target html element acts
+    // as "Play/Pause" button
     pause: 'jp-pause-btn',

     // Html element to display current slide number